ascodeasice/mdn-express-library/README.md

 # Credits
 [MDN local library tutorial(Overview)](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Tutorial_local_library_website)

-Most of the code is written by MDN, I only wrote some of them (delete book, copies, genre, some pug templates).
+Most of the code is written by MDN, I only wrote some of them (deleting and updating, and some pug templates).

 # Results
 ## C - Create books